WandererXII/shoginet/README.md

 ```
 after readyOk appears run:
 `bench`
+If the engine didn't crash, it means it should work.

-If you have YaneuraOu ready and python3 installed just run `python3 ./shoginet.py`, it will ask you about working directory, name of the engine and similar, leaving everything default should be fine.
-Currently no need key is required.
-If you want to go over this setup step again, just delete `fishnet.ini`
+If you have YaneuraOu ready and python3 installed just run `python3 ./shoginet.py`, it will ask you about what working directory you want to use, path to the engine and similar things, leaving everything default should be fine.
+Currently no key is required.
+If you want to go over this setup step again, just delete fishnet.ini.

 #### Windows